 Taglines and Branding

 What do taglines have to do with branding?
 Well, they should set the stage for everything you do as a business, from marketing and advertising to brand recognition and storytelling.
-A tagline is your calling card—how people recognize you and how they define you.
+A unique catchphrase is your calling card—how people recognize you and how they define you.
 It’s the most stripped-down version of your elevator pitch.
 Let the public know who you are and maybe even show some of your personality.
 Think of a tagline as a mini advert and the glue that holds your brand together.

 Writing a Good Tagline